echemdb/unitpackage/doc/usage/unitpackage_usage.md

 ### Resource Metadata

 The metadata associated with the resource is located in `entry.resource.custom['metadata']`.
-From an `entry` such information can be retrieved by `entry['name']`, where `name` is the respective descriptor in the metadata descriptor.
+From an `entry` such information can be retrieved by `entry['key']`, where `key` is the respective descriptor in the metadata descriptor.
-Alternatively, you can write `entry.name` where all spaces should be replaced by underscores.
+Alternatively, you can write `entry.key` where all spaces should be replaced by underscores.

 ```{code-cell} ipython3
 entry = db['engstfeld_2018_polycrystalline_17743_f4b_1']